The Datadog MySQL integration can collect metrics from custom queries.

 Follow the configuration details in the MySQL conf.yaml file.
 Additional items of consideration are below.

 When adding a custom query to the MySQL conf.yaml, each table referenced must have the database qualified.
 This is done by prepending the table with its database name in the following format:

 SELECT * FROM database_name.table_name WHERE...

-The Agent caps off the number of custom queries it collects metrics from at 20, so as to ensure that running custom MySQL queries does not significantly delay its other scheduled checks.
-If you need to collect metrics from a great number of custom MySQL queries, you may prefer to run a custom scheduled/CRON script to submit the results of MySQL queries via theDogStatsD or API.
+Running a large number of custom queries from the MySQL check can delay other Agent checks.
+If you need to collect metrics from a large number of custom MySQL queries, run a custom scheduled CRON script to submit metrics with the API or DogStatsD.

 col_1 | col_2 | col_3 --------------------- 1 | a | a 2 | b | b 3 | c | c

-custom_queries: - query: SELECT col_1 FROM tester.test_table WHERE col_2 = 'b' metric: mysql.custom_query.test.b tags: - tester:mysql
+custom_queries: - query: SELECT col_1 FROM tester.test_table WHERE col_2 = 'b' columns: - name: myapp.custom_query.test.b type: gauge tags: - tester:mysql

 Additional helpful documentation, links, and articles: